Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Conclusions

 \section{Conclusions}

 In this paper, we identify a new computer vision problem of leaf segmentation, alignment, and tracking from fluorescence plant videos.
-Leaf alignment and tracking are two optimization problems based on Chamfer matching and leaf template transformation.
-Two models are learned to predict the quality of leaf alignment and tracking in real time.
-A quantitative evaluation algorithm is designed to evaluate the performance.
+Leaf alignment and tracking are formulated as two optimization problems based on Chamfer matching and leaf template transformation.
+Two models are learned to predict the quality of leaf alignment and tracking.
+A quantitative evaluation scheme is designed to evaluate the performance.
 The limitations of our algorithm are studied and experimental results show the effectiveness, efficiency, and robustness of the proposed method.

-With the leaf boundary and structure information over time, the {\it photosynthetic efficiency} can be computed for each leaf, which paves the way for leaf-level photosynthetic analysis.
-In the future, 3D leaf alignment and tracking will be studied in order to ultimately model the interaction between 3D leaves and light rays.
-Note that very little domain knowledge of plants is used in our alignment and tracking optimization problems, neither in the evaluation process.
-Therefore, the proposed method and the evaluation scheme are potentially applicable to other multi-object alignment and tracking problems.
+With the leaf boundary and structure information over time, the {\it photosynthetic efficiency} can be computed for each leaf, which paves the way for leaf-level photosynthetic analysis and high-throughput plant phenotyping.
+The proposed method and the evaluation scheme are potentially applicable to other plant videos, as shown in the results on the LSC dataset.